csci104/site/labs/lab1/index.md

 ## Pulling changes from GitHub

+Sometimes would like to download changes from the remote repo because someone else (or even you from another machine) modified the remote repo.
-Sometimes you the remote repo is modified, and you would like to download those changes to your local machine.
-This is the case when we release new skeleton code in the `resources` repo and you would like to download them.
+This is the case when we release the skeleton code in the `resources` repo for a new assignment and you would like to download it.

-This won't happen until `hw1` of course, so let's do this to your `hw-username` repo instead.
+This won't happen until assignment 1 of course, so let's do this to your `hw-username` repo instead.

 ### Modifying a file on GitHub